WatchBuilder/WatchBuilder/README.md

 # WatchBuilder

+**Please note that I have closed the source of WatchBuilder for now.
+Further contributions will be done in a private repository.
+I reserve the right to re-open WatchBuilder’s source at a later date.**

 WatchBuilder is an app designed to aid developing apps for the ᴡᴀᴛᴄʜ.
 It includes a code editor, compiler, debugger, and a high-fidelity simulation of the ᴡᴀᴛᴄʜ user interface.